hurbcom/challenge-bravo/README.md

 ```

 #### PUT /api/currency/: ADMIN-ONLY
-Adds a new currency to the list of supported currencies.
+Updates a currency that is available on the list of currencies.
 - The endpoint accepts a JSON object with the following properties:
   - name: The updated full name of the currency;
   - symbol: What will be used to find the currency to be changed.